-Andre Hollins and Austin Hollins are the faces off the Gophers backcourt -- they have been for the last three years.
+Andre Hollins and Austin Hollins are the faces off the Gophers backcourt.
+They have been for the last three years.

-Senior Malik Smith and junior DeAndre Mathieu combined for 46 points as the Gophers ran past Nebraska-Omaha 92-79.
+Minnesota senior Malik Smith and junior DeAndre Mathieu combined for 46 points as the Gophers ran past Nebraska-Omaha 92-79.

 The FIU transfer said the run reminded him of his days with the Panthers when he would often take over.

 “Coach told me to be aggressive and pretty much go in there and don’t hold back,” Smith said.
 “My main focus was being aggressive.”

 Mathieu responded to Smith’s run by scoring nine of the Gophers next 11 points.
 He finished with a career-high 27 points to go along with four assists and zero turnovers.

 Still, even with Mathieu and Smith stealing the show, the Hollins’ boys still had their moments.

 Andre Hollins scored his 1000th points in the first half — one game after Austin Hollins reached the plateau.

 Andre Hollins went on to score 18 points and added 10 rebounds for what he said was his first double-double since high school.